Dimen61/dimen61.github.io/README.md

-This blog is based on https://github.com/waynezhang/blog Thanks for his contribution and share.
+This blog theme is based on https://github.com/waynezhang/blog Thanks for his contribution and share.